SSoelvsten/bdd-benchmark/README.md

 ### Dependencies
-All packages, but CUDD, use CMake to build.
+All packages use CMake to build.
 This makes compilation and linking very simple.
 One merely has to initialize all submodules (recursively) using the following command.

 ```
 git submodule update --init --recursive